FusionAuth/fusionauth-site/_drafts/easy-integration-of-fusionauth-and-spring.md

     </dependency>
     ```

-1. Connect our library using spring security config.
+6. Connect our library to your application using a Spring Security configuration object.

     To make things easy we use `@EnableGlobalMethodSecurity(prePostEnabled = true)` to enable annotation
+    based authorization and access controls.
+This is a feature of Spring Security that allows you to annotate
+    Controllers in order to control the roles that are allowed to make specific requests.
+To learn more on this,
+    read the Spring Security docs here: https://docs.spring.io/spring-security/site/docs/3.0.x/reference/el-access.html

-    based access.
-Our library maps the FusionAuth roles of a user into the Spring user authority field.
+    Our library maps the FusionAuth roles of the currently logged in user into the Spring user authority field.
-    Now any of our `@Controller`s will be able to use `@PreAuthorize("hasAuthority('user')"`
+    Now any of our `@Controller`s will be able to use annotations to control access.
+For example,
-    style security.
+    `@PreAuthorize("hasAuthority('user')"` restricts access to a Controller to users with the `user` role in FusionAuth.
     This makes authorizing specific roles quick and easy.

+    Here is an example Spring Security configuration object that enables the annotation based controls.

     ```java
     @Configuration